 Wheels are almost a necessity for airports.
 Trolleys aren't always available and you can often end up walking quite a distance between collection points.

 They can be a hindrance as well though, adding weight to a bag and being next to useless over rough ground, loose sand or pebbles meaning you'll have to carry the bag anyway.

-Do you want plenty of separate pockets for your fins, regulators, documents and accessories or you happy with lumping everything in together.
-More pockets makes the bag more expensive but it does help to protect your equipment.
+Do you want plenty of separate pockets for your fins, regulators, documents and accessories or are you happy with lumping everything in together?
+More pockets make the bag more expensive but it does help to protect your equipment.

 Some bags have external fins slots that allow them to act as rigid side panels, giving the bag structure even when empty.

 Ultimately it is only you that can weigh up the options and consider what you'll be using the bag for most, whether you want something that is satisfactory for all uses or wants several bags that are specialised.

 If you are overwhelmed, stuck between a couple of choices or have a question about a particular bag we are always ready to offer our advice so just give us a call, send us a message or pop in and see us.